-DCN: How is your organization/business helping the cannabis industry in a positive way?
+DCN: How is your organization/business positively helping the cannabis industry?

 Cody Ziering: We are innovating packaging and accessories for the most underrepresented space in the cannabis industry; the pre-roll enthusiast.
 Beginners, intermediates, and total heads all enjoy smoking something hand-rolled.
 PAQ’s mission is to push the envelope in ways never before seen.